Transport in Pakistan: Domestic

 Rail services in Pakistan are provided by the state-run Pakistan Railways, under the supervision of the Ministry of Railways.
 Pakistan Railways provides an important mode of transportation in Pakistan, catering to the large-scale movement of people and freight.
-The railway network comprises11,492 km all of which is gauge, including 286 km of electrified track.
-Passenger earnings comprise 50% of the total revenue.
-During 1999–2000 this amounted to Rs.
+The railway network comprised 11,881 km in 2019, all gauge, including 286 km of electrified track.
+Passenger earnings comprised 50% of the total revenue; in 1999–2000 this amounted to Rs.
 4.8 billion.
 Pakistan Railways carry 65 million passengers annually and daily operate 228 mail, express and passenger trains.
 Pakistan Railways also operate special trains for various occasions.
 The Freight Business Unit with 12,000 personnel operates over 200 freight stations on the railway network.
 The FBU serves the Port of Karachi and Port Qasim as well as in various other stations along the network and generates revenue from the movement of agricultural, industrial and imported products such as wheat, coal, fertiliser, cement and sugar.
 About 39% of the revenue is generated from the transportation of petroleum, 19% from imported wheat, fertiliser and rock phosphate.
 The remaining 42% is earned from domestic traffic.
 The freight rate structure is based on market trends in road transport, which is the main competitor to rail transport.